syricano/project2/README.md

 ### Title
 -Positioned at the top of the page.
+### Game Rules
+- Positioned below the title .
+- a Button that can be clicked to show the user games rules.
+- It can be popped up and hide the content.

 ### Score Area
 - Positioned below the title of the page.